 Penalties In Rhode Island And Massachusetts For Drug Crimes

 With the exception of small amounts of marijuana, drug offenses involving heroin, some prescription drugs, cocaine, methamphetamines, and some others mostly are classified as felony offenses.
 Convictions for these felonies often result in steep prison sentences, large fines, property and asset forfeiture, and restitution.
 Given the harsh, life-altering punishments for a drug offense, it is important that you hire an aggressive Rhode Island drug crimes lawyer who can craft a defense to steer clear of these penalties.
 Attorney Noah J. Kilroy is this attorney.

 Contact a Proven Rhode Island Drug Crimes Attorney Today

 Attorney Kilroy’s reputation as a skilled and aggressive drug crime defense attorney serves his clients very well when facing prosecutors and the courts.
 He represents clients accused of single or multiple charges, and he pledges to provide each and every client with the best possible defense in order reach the best possible outcome.

-Whether you have been charged with a misdemeanor or felony drug offense or are preparing for a prison sentence as a result of a drug crime, do not waste time in seeking legal help.
-Even if you believe (or prosecutors convince you) that your case is weak and that a conviction is inevitable, you owe it to yourself and your family to seek legal advice from a successful drug crime defense attorney.
+Whether you have been charged with a misdemeanor, felony drug offense, or are preparing for a prison sentence as a result of a drug crime, you owe it to yourself and your family to seek legal advice from a successful drug crime defense attorney.
 Call or text Kilroy Law Firm at (401) 855-9023, or contact us, to get your free consultation with our highly skilled Rhode Island drug crimes lawyer and to take advantage of our Best Price Guarantee.